Historia Mundum

-“The People at Tuileries”, a lithography by Victor Adam showing the throne room of the Tuileries Palace being seized by a mob in 1848.
+“The People at Tuileries”, a lithography by Victor Adam showing the throne room of the Tuileries Palace being seized by a crowd in 1848.
 Public domain image.

-Although the uprisings had social, national and class differences, they shared a few characteristics:
+Although the uprisings differed by region, class, and national program, they shared a few broad characteristics:

-These were the main revolutions in the context of the Springtime of the Peoples:
+The main revolutions in the context of the Springtime of the Peoples were:

 February Revolution in France